14 Characteristics of cult leaders

 9. They’re persuasive

 Cult leaders are excellent marketers.
 They have to be, or they won’t be able to gain followers and raise their status.
-They know what makes people tick.
-They know how to cater to the basic needs of their followers.
+They know what makes people tick and how to cater to their followers’ basic needs.

 10. They’re authoritative and controlling